-Overall, there were management systems in place to ensure that the service provided was effectively monitored.
+Overall, there were management systems in place to ensure that the service provided was safe, consistent and appropriate to residents' needs.
 On the day of inspection, there were sufficient numbers of staff to support the residents' assessed needs.

 There was a clear management structure in place.
 The centre was managed by a full-time, suitably qualified and experienced person in charge.
-The person in charge was responsible for one other designated centres and were supported in their role by team leaders.
 There was evidence of regular quality assurance audits taking place to ensure the service provided was effectively monitored.
 These audits included the annual review for 2020 and the provider unannounced six-monthly visits as required by the regulations.
 The quality assurance audits identified areas for improvement and action plans were developed in response.

 On the day of inspection, the inspector observed that there was sufficient staffing levels and skill-mix in place to meet the residents' needs.
 There was an established staff team and a regular relief panel in place which ensured continuity of care and support to residents.
-At the time of the inspection, the centre was operating with three whole time equivalent vacancies.
-The person in charge informed the inspector that one vacancy had been filled and due to begin shortly and that the provider was actively in the process of recruiting to fill the vacancies.
 Throughout the inspection, staff were observed treating and speaking with the resident in a dignified and caring manner.